Bringing transparency, accountability, and your voice to the DNC.

 Fighting for our progressive values

-Michael brings the voice of a younger generation to the national political conversation, building bridges between grassroots activists like you and the national Democratic Party.
+Michael brings the voice of a younger generation to the national political conversation, building bridges between grassroots activists and the national Democratic Party.
 The Democratic National Committee needs to do more to build relationships with State Parties and local Democrats -- especially Young and College Democrats -- to bring new voices to our Democratic Party.
 Michael has a long record of mentoring and training the next generation of progressive activists so we can reach more voters and elect strong Democrats who will fight for our values.
-Support Michael Kapp and his campaign to build up our grassroots!
+Support Michael Kapp and his campaign to support our grassroots!

 What is the Democratic National Committee?